 Finally, we discuss the implications of our understanding on the baryogenesis via decaying magnetic helicity (Sec.~\ref{sec:baryon}).
 The effects of our findings are threefold: (i) the refined definition of the effective mixing angle (Sec.~\ref{sec:baryon_anomaly}), (ii) the number of the unconfined magnetic flux is approximately conserved, and (iii) the novel non-perturbative effect, which unties the knot of confined magnetic flux without changing the Chern--Simons number of $\mathrm{SU}(2)_{\mathrm L}$ (Sec.~\ref{sec:non-perturbative}).
 The first/second effects change the resultant baryon asymmetry by one order of magnitude, as the source term from the time evolution would be modified by just a couple of factors compared the previous definition (see Fig.~\ref{fig:theta_eff}).
 The third effect would significantly reduce the resultant baryon asymmetry, as the magnetic helicity carried by the unconfined magnetic flux initially is not necessarily converted to the baryon asymmetry.
 Rather, a novel non-perturbative effect may directly convert it to a non-trivial topological sector of the groundstate, namely the first term of the r.h.s.\ in Eq.~\eqref{eq:B+L} is compensated by the second term of the r.h.s., yielding $\Delta Q_{B+L} = 0$.
 However, as emphasized at the end of Sec.~\ref{sec:non-perturbative}, the final outcome is not yet clear because the details of physical processes are involved mainly due to the crossover nature of EWSB, which is worthwhile investigating in the future.
-At this stage, we may at least warn that the scenarios based on this baryogenesis mechanism may have huge uncertainties, and we should be careful in interpreting the results of the previous works.
+At this stage, we may at least warn that the scenarios based on this baryogenesis mechanism may have not only the quantitative uncertainties (the former two points) but also the qualitative uncertainty (the third one), and we should be careful in interpreting the results of the previous works.